 - Past Clients: of course, a developer’s portfolio or resume would give information about clients they have worked within the past.
 Yet, it is not a stretch if you reach out to past clients to confirm if they are who they say they are.
 It is not enough to hire only a skilled and experienced developer; you must also seek to understand their approach to work, communication skills, relationship with clients, attention to details, time management, etc. You won’t get honest information regarding this without talking to past clients.

 - Value: The underlying factor of all these considerations is compatibility which, in essence, means is the agency right for you?
+It is important to evaluate mindsets, education, and the value of their contribution to your project.
 Therefore, even after finding out all the other points, you must also consider the value system of the agency.
 What principles do they hold important?
 And how do they align with your organization’s?
+What is the compatibility between your corporate and business cultures?
+Do you think alike in terms of mindsets?
+Will it be convenient for you to work given the time difference?
+What value can they bring to your project?

 Once you have these details and have selected your preferred agency then it is time to contact them for an interview.